Join Team TechCrunch at these speed networking sessions at Disrupt – TechCrunch

 - Autonobot: Discover the builders automating our lives with robotics and hardware alongside the scientists creating the artificial intelligence that powers it all.

-- The Station: Share insights with people pushing the boundaries of mobility including drone technology, autonomous vehicles, and transportation.
+- The Station: Share insights with people pushing the boundaries of mobility including drone technology, autonomous vehicles and transportation.

-TechCrunch Disrupt 2021 takes place on September 21-23, and these meet and greet sessions can help you hit the networking ground running.
+TechCrunch Disrupt 2021 takes place on September 21-23, and these meet-and-greet sessions can help you hit the networking ground running.
 Make the most out of your TC Disrupt experience!

 Is your company interested in sponsoring or exhibiting at Disrupt 2021?
 Contact our sponsorship sales team by filling out this form.